Julian-Heng/pl-assignment-2019/6/reflection.md

 difference between the two, but most example uses '`.`' and '`!`' seems to work in specific context.
 As such, I would argue that it violates the syntactic consistency principle.
 Thus it can affect readability and writability.

+Smalltalk is an object orientated language.
+As such, it would comply with abstraction, information hiding and the modular programming principle.
+Abstraction is achieved by concealing algorithms within classes, to which the client using those algorithms can just use them as objects.
+Information hiding is achieved by hiding class fields within classes and objects.
+Modularity is achieved by allowing importing packages, albeit cumbersome.

 ## Weekly Question